Cosmological Perturbations and the Running Cosmological Constant Model: Equations used to model DGP and Scalar-Tensor Theory

 \section{Equations used to model DGP and Scalar-Tensor Theory}

-In this appendix we write the equations used to determine the growth factor in the DGP model and the scalar-tensor theory.
-The growth factor is defined in equation (30) and obeys the equation \cite{uzan,leandros}
+In this appendix we write the equations used to determine the growth factor in the DGP model and scalar-tensor theory.
+The growth factor is defined in equation (28) and obeys equation \cite{uzan,leandros}

 with the initial condition $D(a) \approx a$ for $a \approx 0$ (in the matter-dominated era).
-This equation does not take into account perturbations of dark energy and the anisotropic stress.
-The function $f(k,a)$ expresses the connection between the metric perturbations with the matter density perturbations.
-It therefore depends on the particular gravity theory.
+This equation does not take into account either perturbations in dark energy or anisotropic stress.
+The function $f(k,a)$ expresses the connection between the metric perturbations and the matter density perturbations.
+Therefore, the connection depends on the particular gravity theory.